 I will never be satisfied with anything less than my best efforts.

 Explanation: I am committed to working hard in all aspects of life, be it a job assignment or a personal relationship.
-I grew up as a worrying perfectionist, but luckily, my mom finally spread my motto in me: “As long as you try it your best, that’s all you can do.”
-To me, excellence is not about the results I achieve; Instead, I am about their means of achieving them and my adherence to the values and norms I set for myself.
+I grew up as a worrying perfectionist, but luckily, my mom finally spread my motto in me: “As long as you try your best, that’s all you can do.”
+To me, excellence is not about the results I achieve; Instead, I am about the means of achieving them and my adherence to the values and norms I set for myself.
 No matter where my “best efforts” are prioritized, I maintain a healthy work-life balance.
-After all, if I dedicate all my time and effort into my professional life, my personal life will go by the wayside, and I will never achieve excellence (or happiness) in this state.
+After all, if I dedicate all my time and effort to my professional life, my personal life will go by the wayside, and I will never achieve excellence (or happiness) in this state.
 Although I continue to change the meaning of a healthy work-life balance, it is currently excellently involved in the office and in the classroom, but still faithful and current family members and best friends, and I enjoy saving time for daily activities, like exercise and reading.

 Explanation: The truth is that “the singularity is the most important factor in the effective functioning of the market of ideas in American society” (Fitzpatrick and Bronstein, 2006, p.
 11).
 This is because the market for concept ideas “depends on the premise that truths will emerge from ideas and messages, and that they will emerge from publicly competing for messages” (Fitzpatrick & Bronstein, 2006, p.
 12).